 When fireworks go off, many dogs feel scared, anxious, and confused.
 The sound disturbs their sense of peace.
 We understand that a fireworks display is only temporary, but dogs can feel trapped and hopeless when they hear loud sounds.

 If you want to protect your pup from a fearful meltdown during the next fireworks bonanza, you’ve come to the right place!
-We will explore why dogs are scared of fireworks, what dogs tend to be the most afraid, and ways to calm down your dog during a firework show.
+We will explore why dogs are scared of fireworks, what dogs tend to be the most afraid of, and ways to calm down your dog during a firework show.

 Why Are Dogs Scared of Fireworks?